thejsway/thejsway/manuscript/intro03.md

 ## TL;DR

-* Originally created to animate web pages, the JavaScript language can now bu used almost everywhere, from servers to mobile apps and connected devices.
+* Originally created to animate web pages, the JavaScript language can now be used almost everywhere, from servers to mobile apps and connected devices.

 * JavaScript is becoming essential for many software developers.
 It's an excellent choice as a first language for learning programming.